 - carrying out adjustments so existing disabled employees can carry out their jobs and feel supported at work

-- we are signed up to the Positive About Disabled People scheme (often referred to as the Two Ticks Scheme) which supports disabled people in recruitment
+- we're signed up to the Positive About Disabled People scheme (the Two Ticks Scheme) which supports disabled people in recruitment

 - providing support and services to the many thousands of carers across Derbyshire

-- Setting up disabled parent forums to give the families of disabled children a bigger say on the services they receive and education for disabled children
+- setting up disabled parent forums to give the families of disabled children a bigger say on the services they receive and their child's education

 - supporting national campaigns such as the Time to Change campaign to challenge the stigma around mental illness